Dillonb/wtfitb/README.md

 ## Usage
 I will try to keep this README up to date, but that might not happen.
 You should refer to the `--help` option for up to date help.
+### `./wtfitb.py --help`
+Outputs a list of commands
+### `./wtfitb.py stops-on-route --help`
+Help for the stops-on-route command.
+This will work for any of the other subcommands, as well.
 ### `./wtfitb.py stops-on-route --route 5`
 Gives a list of all stop ids and names on the given route
 ### `./wtfitb.py next-bus --stop 328`